IELTS Writing Task 2 Sample 740 - Smoking should be banned in public places

 Give reasons for your answer and include any relevant examples from your own knowledge and experience.

 Model Answer 1:

-The earlier we overcome the bane of smoking in public, the better it is for the human kind.
-Having foreseen the same, many offices and governing bodies imposed a strict ban on public smokers.
+The earlier we can ban smoking in public places, the better it would be for the human kind.
+Having foreseen the same, many offices and governing bodies imposed a strict ban on public smoking.
 This measure is generally applauded by the majority of mass.
-However, the opposing minority interrupt this ban as an act of arrest on ones free will.
+However, the opposing minority interrupt this ban as an act of arrest on one's free will.
 Let us discourse on this moot issue below.

 It is generally agreed and even proven with scientific studies, that smoking is injurious to health.
 Health problems that smoking can induce are numerous.
 Cancer is among the major detrimental effects of smoking on one’s health.
 As it is rightly displayed on the cigar packets , smoking is one of the primary factors leading to cancer.
-Furthermore, effect of smoking on the systemic and peripheral circulation in human body is appalling, as put forward by medical experts.
-The havoc of this insane habit is so horrifying, that research points towards its possible harmful effects on unborn child, even.
+Furthermore, effects of smoking on the systemic and peripheral circulation in the human body are appalling, as put forward by medical experts.
+The havoc of this insane habit is so horrifying, that research points towards its possible harmful effects on unborn children, even.
 Smoking is considered as a culprit among the many, behind the congenital birth defects and anomalies.

-The amount of carbon and other toxic elements exhaled to atmosphere by active smokers has reached such dizzy heights that its effect on passive smokers is more or less a reality now.
-In fact, the effect of first hand smoke is seen permeable to even the second and third hand smokers in the spectrum.
+The amount of carbon and other toxic elements exhaled to the atmosphere by active smokers has reached such dizzy heights that its effect on passive smokers is more or less a reality now.
+In fact, the effect of first-hand smoke is seen permeable to even the second and third-hand smokers in the spectrum.
 The significance of the public ban on smoking is not just justifying but a necessity as it calls for.
 As a result, it is widely banned in some offices and institutions.
 Awareness programmes are being conducted all around the world against this habit.

 [ Written by - Vineeth V. ]